eclipse-sumo/sumo/docs/web/docs/Tools/Visualization.md

 Call to generate the plot:
 ```
-python tools/visualization/plotXMLAttributes.py -x timestep -y queueing_time -s -o queue.png queue.xml -i id --filter-ids 121_0
+python tools/visualization/plotXMLAttributes.py -x timestep -y queueing_time -o queue.png queue.xml -i id --filter-ids 121_0
 ```
-where -x is the attribute for the x axis; -y is the attribute for the y axis; -s is to show the plot; -o is the output file name; -i is the filtered attribute name (lane id in this case); --filter-ids are the value(s) of the filtered attribute name (id = 121_0 in this case).
+where -x is the attribute for the x axis; -y is the attribute for the y axis; -o is the output file name; -i is the filtered attribute name (lane id in this case); --filter-ids are the value(s) of the filtered attribute name (id = 121_0 in this case).

 <img src="../images/queue_out.png" width="500px"/>